SophieHsu/FOV-aware-planner/README.md

 An elite map config file contains an array of behavior characteristics (bc).
 Each bc contains the following required fields:
 ```
+name (string): name of the bc
 low (int/double): lower bound of the bc
 high (int/double): upper bound of the bc
 resolution (int): resolution (how many sections to divide) for the bc
 ```

+Note that the name should match the name of the function to calculate the bc in `overcooked_ai_pcg/LSI/bc_calculate.py`

 ### Making More GAN Training Data